AOMediaCodec/av1-spec/annex.e.decoder.model.md

 For the decoder model a DFG shall be available in the smoothing buffer at the scheduled removal time, i.e. ScheduledRemoval[ i ] >= LastBitArrival[ i ].

-It is a requirement of the bitstream conformance that after each RAP, the PresentationTime[ j ], where j corresponds to the frame decoding order is strictly increasing until the next RAP or the end of the coded video sequence, i.e. PresentationTime[ j + 1] > PresentationTime[ j ].
+It is a requirement of the bitstream conformance that after each random access point, the PresentationTime[ j ], where j corresponds to the frame decoding order is strictly increasing until the next random access point or the end of the coded video sequence, i.e. PresentationTime[ j + 1] > PresentationTime[ j ].

 When buffer_removal_time[ i ] is not present in the bitstream, a bitstream is